Mount Vernon Library Commons Built Sustainably

 The top sustainable elements of the building:

-- Concrete mix
+- Low carbon concrete mix

 - Solar panels

-- Envelop design
+- Envelope design

 - Green interior materials (low VOC materials)

-- Water use
+- Low water use

 - Indoor air quality